COVID-19: Protecting the Public and Employees as County Offices Reopen

 County of Lake Worksite Prevention Protocol

-With COVID-19 still a significant concern in our region, Lake County residents are encouraged to Stay Safe at Home whenever possible.
-County Departments are seeking to provide comprehensive services in the safest possible manner, and some availability of in-person services is now permissible under the Health Orders, provided social distancing and other precautions are strictly observed.
+With COVID-19 still a significant concern in our region, County Departments are seeking to provide comprehensive services in the safest possible manner.
+In-person services are now permissible under the Health Orders, provided social distancing and other precautions are strictly observed, but we are happy to accommodate customers that still prefer to access services without an in-person visit.

-As of Monday, June 1, most County offices will be reopening to the public Monday-Thursday, 8am-5pm, as an enhancement of services that have been available remotely throughout the COVID-19 pandemic.
+Most County offices reopened to the public Monday-Thursday, 8am-5pm, as an enhancement of services that have been available remotely throughout the COVID-19 pandemic.
+Offices are also now open Fridays in weeks that include one Monday or midweek Holiday.

 County Administrative Officer, Carol Huchingson, and Court Executive Officer, Krista LeVier, recently estimated 350-400 people passed through security at the County Courthouse during a typical pre-COVID-19 week.